theeccentriccoder01/TalkHeal/README.md

 ## 🧠 Your AI-Powered Mental Health Companion

 **TalkHeal** is an empathetic, intelligent, and interactive mental health support assistant built using **Python** and **Streamlit**.
-Designed with compassion and care at its core, it offers 24/7 support, emotional journaling, resource guidance, and AI-powered conversations powered by Google’s Gemini Pro.
+Designed with compassion and care at its core, it offers 24/7 support, emotional journaling, resource guidance, and AI-powered conversations powered by Google’s Gemini.

 ---